MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 burst of subsequent packets are received.
 The current implementation will stop reading from the fifo (the signal user\_rden remains low), which will then fill up (as indicated by the signal eth\_fifo\_afull).
-Eventually the input buffer in strip\_crc.vhd will fill up and generate the persistent error eth\_overflow.
+Eventually the input buffer in rx\_header.vhd will fill up and generate the persistent error eth\_overflow.

 ## Updates to the memory block
 Since we now have two independent processes writing to the memory, i.e. the CPU